Grimmgockel/QuNetOptix/README.md

 ## Proof of Concept

+These links are one-time-use and need replenishing after they're used up.
+With the connection-oriented and resource-aware routing of ***citation***, we can have multiple virtual links ready at the source and destination of the shortcut.
+The setup of virtual links happens alongside the end-to-end distribution.
+It's like parallelizing a part of the swapping algorithm often used for requests thus avoiding congestion on that subpath.

 To demonstrate the concept, **throughput** (EP/s) in line topologies of varying lengths will be analyzed.
 The first and last nodes will serve as source and destination for endpoint distribution, while the second and second-to-last nodes will act as source and destination for virtual links.
 Beginning with a length of 4 nodes, where virtual link usage is equivalent to non-usage, node count will be incrementally increased.